 Shasta hesitates.
-Shall I get into a taxi with a lecherous fool, or walk 22 miles (35 km) in Blahniks’?
+‘What do you think?
+Shall I get into a taxi with a lecherous fool, or walk 22 miles (35 km) in Blahniks?’ she mutters, not caring if the driver understands English or not.

-She gets into the backseat, ‘Hôtel de la Place, s’il vous plaît.
-A Champs-les-Sims.
+She gets into the backseat, continuing in French, ‘Hôtel de la Place, s’il vous plaît.
+A Champs-sur-Sauloise.
 Et n’oubliez pas ma valise!’
 (And don’t forget my suitcase!)

 The taxi driver grumbles as he gets out of the old Peugeot and throws her suitcase into the trunk.